thehamzajunaid/thehamzajunaid.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I specialize in Software Development, Microsoft Azure and Large Language Models (LLMs), with expertise in Python, and JavaScript programming languages.
-I’m currently working with Python, Generative AI, and Microsoft Azure.
-My recent work includes developing solutions with Django, Asp.net core, alongwith deploying and maintaining their infrastructure on Azure Cloud.
+I specialize in Software Development with expertise in Python, JavaScript and C# programming languages.
+My recent work includes developing Generative AI solutions with FastAPI and Django as well as CRM platforms with Asp.net core, alongwith deploying and maintaining their infrastructure on Microsoft Azure Cloud.

-I am passionate about advancing AI-driven automation and bridging the gap between AI and public by the use of Cloud and Distributed System Technologies.
-I’m involved in independent research on LLMs and enhancing AI solutions which complements democratizing the use of AI.
+I love working on AI driven automations and advocate for bridging the gap between Generative AI and public by the use of Cloud and Distributed Systems.
+I believe in technology for all.
+I’m involved in independent research on LLMs and how to develop infrastructure that complements democratizing the use of this technology.

-<h3><strong>Research Interests</strong></h3>
+<h4><strong>Research Interests</strong></h4>
-<p>My research interests encompass a range of topics within AI and Machine Learning, including:</p>
+<p>My research interests encompass a range of topics including:</p>
 <ul>
     <li><b><strong>Artificial Intelligence</strong></b></li>
     <li><b><strong>Generative AI</strong></b></li>
+    <li><b><strong>Distributed Computing Systems</strong></b></li>
     <li><b><strong>Natural Language Processing</strong></b></li>
-    <li><b><strong>Computer Vision</strong></b></li>
 </ul>